-“Hey, you know where to find us when you need friends.”
+“You know where to find us when you need friends.”
 One of his broad shoulders inclined lazily but there was seriousness on his face.

 Blake cared for her.

 Shoveling both of his hands inside his dark blue pants pockets, he came towards her.
 His shirt that matched the color of his pants, looked slightly wrinkle though still looked elegant on his body.
-As a matter of fact it didn’t make his beauty lesser, only enhanced his boyish good-look but detached appearance.
+As a matter of fact it did not make his beauty lesser, only enhanced his boyish good-look but detached appearance.
 With his silence own way, he showed his condolence.
 Awkwardly Blake only kissed her cold and pale cheeks.